Microsoft Word 97–2003 (DOC)

 -

-Ignore font "hints" for cleaner import: Don't clear this check box.
+Ignore font "hints" for cleaner import: Don't clear this checkbox.
 The main font may need to change when you are translating from Arabic or an Asian language into a European language.
 The source text may still contain some Latin words.
-Before memoQ introduced the font substitution option, every switch between the Latin and Arabic/Asian characters resulted in tags in the imported source text because MS Word implicitly changed fonts there.
+Before memoQ introduced the font substitution option, every switch between the Latin and Arabic/Asian characters resulted in tags in the imported source text because MS Word automatically changed fonts there.

-- Ignore minor formatting changes for fewer tags: Check this when you work with a scanned document or a document converted from a PDF file.
+- Ignore minor formatting changes for fewer tags: Select this checkbox when you work with a scanned document or a document converted from a PDF file.
 It reduces the number of tags in your document. memoQ ignores formatting changes such as baseline shifts, character spacing changes, and character compression.

 A Word document may contain a lot of comments.
 You can decide what happens to them.

-Normally, memoQ doesn't import comments from Word documents.
+memoQ doesn't import comments from Word documents unless you say so.

 To change this: First, click the Advanced tab.

-- To import Word comments as memoQ comments: Click Import as memoQ comments.
+- To import Word comments as memoQ comments, click Import as memoQ comments.
 In memoQ, a comment has a type.
 Choose it from the Category drop-down box.
 The options are: Information, Warning, Error, Other.
-If the comment refers to text that is smaller than a segment, it will be imported as a comment for that part of the source text.
+If the comment refers to text that is smaller than a segment, it's imported as a comment for that part of the source text.
 If the comment refers to text that spans several sentences, it's imported as a segment-level comment for all the affected segments.

-- To import Word comments as text to translate: Click Import as text to translate.
-With this setting, comments will appear as regular segments.
+- To import Word comments as translatable text, click Import as text to translate.
+With this setting, comments appear as regular segments.

 memoQ can export comments into translated Word documents.
 Normally, memoQ comments are not exported.
 To make memoQ export comments: Open Options.
 Choose Miscellaneous.
 Click the Translation tab.
 Choose what types of comments you want to export.